 As the preceding discussion indicates, theoretical understandings of public diplomacy are still developing.
-Another frequently observed shortcoming of the field is lack of uniform methodology for evaluating public diplomacy programs once implemented.
-One frustrated researcher laments "the impact of any public diplomacy is notoriously difficult to measure."

-In a simple table of program evaluation, the Department of State divides a public diplomacy program into five stages: inputs, activities, outputs, outcomes, and impact.
-The table suggests that indicators of outcomes may include increased awareness on the part of the target audience, increased knowledge on the part of the target audience and more balanced presentation of the country in subsequent media coverage.
+Another frequently observed shortcoming of the field is lack of uniform methodology for evaluating public diplomacy programs once implemented.57 One frustrated researcher laments "the impact of any public diplomacy is notoriously difficult to measure."58 outputs, outcomes, and impact.59 The table suggests that indicators of outcomes may include increased awareness on the part of the target audience, increased knowledge on the part of the target audience and more balanced presentation of the country in subsequent media coverage.
 Indicators of these outcomes are incorporated into the JET alumni survey discussed here.